tim-janik/jj-fzf/doc/jj-fzf.1.md

   template).
 For example, to configure one-line display as the default, use:
   `jj config set --user jj-fzf.log_template builtin_log_oneline`

+  The `jj-fzf.log-mode` configuration setting stores whether each commit in the log view also includes a two letter file type diff.

   The configuration setting `jj-fzf.show-keys` determines if an **fzf** header is shown that displays active key bindings.
   Pre-generated commit messages for `jj describe` are provided as a temporary config